Nadaali18/counter_points/README.md

 # Counter Points

-A simple Flutter counter application using Cubit for state management.
+A simple Flutter counter app that uses Cubit to Manage app State.

 ## Features
 - Increment and decrement counter